Foresight-Guided Defense Against Infectious Jailbreaks in Multi-Agent Systems¶

 G --> D

 Multi-persona simulation.
-Before responding, the agent runs the upcoming interaction under several distinct personas, each producing a candidate retrieval and response (Ma et al., 2026).
+Before responding, the agent runs the upcoming interaction under several distinct personas.
+Each persona produces a candidate retrieval and response (Ma et al., 2026).
 In a healthy MAS, these candidates differ in expected ways.

-Diversity inconsistency as signal.
+Diversity inconsistency as the signal.
 A VirAE collapses persona-driven diversity: every persona retrieves the same poisoned entry and converges on the same target.
-The collapse is measurable at retrieval-result level (which entries get pulled) and semantic level (what responses say).
-Ma et al. (2026) report this diagnostic holds across LLaVA-1.5-7B, InternVL2-8B, InstructBLIP-7B, and Qwen2-VL-8B.
+You can measure the collapse at the retrieval-result level (which entries get pulled) and the semantic level (what responses say).
+Ma et al. (2026) report that this diagnostic holds across LLaVA-1.5-7B, InternVL2-8B, InstructBLIP-7B, and Qwen2-VL-8B.

 | Condition | Cumulative infection (no defense) | Cumulative infection (FLP) |